top of page

 There is strong local support for this project.
 A City survey found that 88% of Sunnyvale residents support replacing the outer vehicle lanes with dedicated walking and biking facilities (source).

-Already, dozens of people walk and bike on Tasman Dr every day.
+Already, 100s of people walk and bike on Tasman Dr every day.
 They travel not only on the existing temporary pathway, but also in the street with cars.
 There are 4000-5000 residents along this part of Tasman Dr. If some are willing to walk and bike in the street now, imagine how many more would walk and bike if the road was safe!

 Benefits